kizniche/Mycodo/mycodo-manual.md

 Page](https://github.com/kizniche/Mycodo/wiki/Diagnosing-Issues) on
 github for more information about diagnosing issues.

-Sensor and Device Setup
+Input and Device Setup
 =======================

-Certain sensors will require extra steps to be taken in order to set up the interface for communication.
+Certain inputs will require extra steps to be taken in order to set up the interface for communication.
 This includes I<sup>2</sup>C, one-wire, and UART.

-Sensor Interfaces
+Input Interfaces
 -----------------

-Sensors are categorized below by their communication interface.
+Inputs are categorized below by their communication interface.

 ### 1-Wire